Inactive and hot holidays can lower your IQ

 Nowadays we find more people want a sense of adventure and a challenge in their holidays; it's not just about where we go but what we do whilst we are there.
 People want to return home feeling good, and having a tan is not enough these days, particularly as too much sun can cause skin cancer and ageing.

 There is so much choice in holiday options these days and travel has never been so varied.
 The recent annual Health Survey for England revealed that just 1 in 20 adults gets the recommended levels of physical activity, and that more of us are starting to reap the benefits of going on a health and fitness holiday.
-Whether you want to try a hiking vacation in China, cycling around South Africa, scuba diving in Egypt, yoga in Thailand, a spa holiday in Portugal or a Caribbean boot camp, the options are there for you.
+Whether you want to try yoga in Thailand, a spa holiday in Portugal or a Sri Lankan bootcamp, the options are there for you.

 So rather than worrying about lowering your IQ, increase it by going on an active and wellness holiday, here are our top ten suggestions: